United States Post Office (Bowling Green, Ohio): History

 Located in downtown Bowling Green, the post office lies at the northern end of the city's main commercial district.
 As Wood County's leading post office and only substantial federal building, the post office was for many years among the most prominent buildings in the city.
 The building is no longer used for postal purposes, as the Postal Service moved to another facility in the late 1970s.
 Since that time, it had served as the Wood County Senior Citizens Center, but even in this new use, it retained its place as a landmark for residents countywide: the Wood County Committee on Aging, which operates numerous centers countywide, used the building as its headquarters.

 In 1979, it was listed on the National Register of Historic Places, qualifying because of its distinctive historic architecture.
 It is one of five National Register-listed sites in the city, along with the Main Street Historic District a short distance to the south, the county courthouse downtown, Floral Hall in a city park, and the Boom Town Historic District on the west side.

 In 2020 it was announced that the building would receive a significant change.
-Preparation for demolition of the building except for the facade began in December of 2021.
+Preparation for demolition of the building except for the facade began in December 2021.